-In lieu of Giving Week 2018, we would like to give acknowledgement to the fantastic interns we’ve had over this summer.
-They have given us so much with their positive attitude to learn and do, the initiative to think and plan, patience and compassion.
+In lieu of Giving Week 2018, we would like to thank our interns for their hard work this summer.
+They have helped us a lot with their positive attitudes, willingness to learn and do new things, patience, and compassion.

 Meet Ms Annie Wang, the 2nd of two interns we are showcasing.
 Annie is a Senior from Yale-NUS College with an Anthropology major.
 An avid volunteer, Annie spends most of her time volunteering off-campus for various youth and elderly initiatives.
 She is a musical, dancer and an absolute foodie!